Githubneos/scribble_frontend/navigation/scribble_draw/deploy_v2.md

 - We have made it to the page where we can create a DNS record.
 Click the button that says Create record

-- When creating a record you need to put in some information.
+- When creating a record, its necessary to put in some information.
 Here is the following information that should be inputted:

-    - Record name: name of your project (ex: cantella)
+    - Record name: name of project (ex: cantella)
 - Record type: A - Routes traffic to an IPv4 address and some AWS resources
 - Value: 3.129.109.200
 - TTL (seconds): 300